-All you need is a strategic location for your stall, polish, brushes and seats and you are good to go.
+All you need is a strategic location for your stall, polish, brushes, and seats and you are good to go.

-7. Refill perfumes business.
+7. Refill perfume business.

-The perfume business is another great business idea to pursue in Kitale as there is high demand for scented perfume in the town.
+The perfume business is another great business idea to pursue in Kitale as there is a high demand for scented perfume in the town.

-There is the packed and branded option.
+There is a packed and branded option.

-You are required to have two things, glass spray bottles and a label.
+You are required to have two things, glass spray bottles, and a label.

-There is also the Refilling option – This is where clients who have their own perfume bottles bring them along for refilling.
+There is also the Refilling option – This is where clients who have their perfume bottles bring them along for refilling.

 8. #Small Business Ideas For Kitale – Deliver grocery.

-You can take orders from your clients in advance, prepare and pack your grocery ready for cooking.
+You can take orders from your clients in advance, and prepare and pack your grocery ready for cooking.

-This kind of business will definitely thrive in Kitale considering the population and the different activities in the area which need daily transactions.
+This kind of business will thrive in Kitale considering the population and the different activities in the area which need daily transactions.